-RoboCup RoboCup Changes and Comments

-RC-1.1: RoboCup Matches

-Dimensions

-Length: minimum 12m, maximum 18m.

-Width: minimum 8m, maximum 12m.

-The official field size for this year is $18m \times 12m$ .

-Depending on the outcome of a feasibility study by the LOC for RoboCup 2017,

-a max $25\%$ increase in field length and/or field width can still be announced

-March 1st 2017 the latest.
+RoboCup RoboCup Changes and Comments RC-1.1: RoboCup Matches Dimensions Length: minimum 18m, maximum 22m.
+Width: minimum 12m, maximum 14m.
+The official field size for this year is 22m × 14m.
+Local Tournaments Depending on the feasibility by the LOC, a field of 18m × 12m may be used on Local Tournaments.